onespacemedia/cms/docs/links-app.md

 # The Links app

-The Links module provides a content model named "Link" which allows you to have a navigation item without any page content associated;
+The Links module provides a content model named `Link` which allows you to have a navigation item without any page content associated;
 instead, its navigation entry will redirect to an arbitrary URL.

 ## Configuration